 Since our last strategy was published in 2016, there has been growing demands and increasing pressure on both our hospitals.
 We also know the population is increasing – a trend that will continue – so it’s vital we make sure we use our resources effectively to design and deliver services that will meet these challenges and the changing needs of our patients in a clinically safe and sustainable way.

-We have now completed phase 1.
-Our aim was to collect a wide range of views and evidence to get a complete picture of our services and understand the things likely to change over the coming years.
+The initial phase of the development of the strategy was to collect a wide range of views and evidence to get a complete picture of our services and understand the things likely to change over the coming years.

 We collected data and information to develop a set of ‘fact packs’, which fully detail the current status of all our services.
 We did this through a series of interviews, workshops and surveys with staff and partners such as GPs and NELFT.

-From this, we have developed the following, which we shared for your feedback:
+From this, we have developed the following; these were shared for your feedback:

 Our Clinical Services Strategy sets out the direction for our clinical services for the future, to help us to achieve our vision of providing outstanding healthcare to our communities, delivered with PRIDE – our values of passion, responsibility, innovation, drive and empowerment.